JLEspinel/A-Third-Tine/_posts/2018-1-15-New-Ritual:-2018-Predictions.md

 - [x] SpaceX's Falcon Heavy embarks on its maiden flight.
 - [x] Apple's market cap exceeds 1 trillion USD.
 - [x] Half-Life 3 is not released.

+I'll post my 2020 calibration predicitons soon.
+It will be a longer list.